Mosquitoes flying around

 Although the black widow spider is notoriously known for mating and then eating or killing her mate, this doesn’t always occur.
 In fact, it only happens in about 2% of black widow spider mating cases.
 More often than not, the male scurries away quickly after mating.
 Once baby spiders hatch, though, these offspring can eat their siblings as they emerge from their eggs.

-How do You Tell if a Web is From a Black Widow?
+How Can You Tell if a Web is From a Black Widow?

 A black widow’s web won’t show the neat geometric forms of many other spiders.
 The pests usually produce tangled, irregularly shaped webs.
 At first glance, you may even think that you’re looking at a web that has been partially damaged or destroyed due to the odd shape of the webbing.